SGLT2 Inhibitor Lawsuits

 • BBB A+ Rating Logo

-More than a thousand people have filed lawsuits against Type 2 diabetes drugmakers Johnson & Johnson, Bristol-Myers Squibb and AstraZeneca over injuries ranging from a flesh-eating disease called Fournier’s gangrene to life-threatening blood infections.
+More than a thousand people filed lawsuits against Type 2 diabetes drugmakers Johnson & Johnson, Bristol-Myers Squibb and AstraZeneca over injuries ranging from a flesh-eating disease called Fournier’s gangrene to life-threatening blood infections.

 The U.S. Food and Drug Administration approved Invokana — the first drug in the SGLT2 inhibitor class of Type 2 diabetes drugs — in 2013.
 Several other drugs in the class, including Farxiga in 2014, followed it.

-Lawsuits claim Johnson & Johnson, Bristol-Myers Squibb, AstraZeneca and other manufacturers knew their drugs could injure people but concealed the dangers from patients and their doctors.
+Lawsuits claimed Johnson & Johnson, Bristol-Myers Squibb, AstraZeneca and other manufacturers knew their drugs could injure people but concealed the dangers from patients and their doctors.
 Despite knowing the dangers, they actively marketed defective and dangerous drugs to the public.

 SGLT2 Inhibitors and Manufacturers